s39674/Image2schematic/README.md

-# Image2schematic-amirs test version
+# Image2schematic

 Welcome to my Repo!
 This is my notebook on trying to extract pcb schematics from images using computer vision.
 Any help is greatly appreciated!

 I use `OpenCV` (https://opencv.org/) for image detection and modification and `skidl` (https://github.com/devbisme/skidl) for building out a schematic.

-**Global SITREP**: Currently Working on getting skidl to schematic ready for use.
+**Global SITREP**: Currently Working on getting skidl_to_schematic ready for use.
+Also working on querying skidl IC's database.

 ---------------------------------------------------